-I define an modern knifemaker as a someone like this:
+I define an entrepreneurial knifemaker as a someone like this:

-- They understand that they haven’t yet reached their potential when it comes to digital marketing,
+- They understand they haven’t yet reached their potential for marketing,

-- They are willing (or have attempted) to test new online strategies,
+- They are willing (or have attempted) to test new promotion strategies,

 - They have (or can make) time to focus on their business.

-Put simply, modern knifemakers are the people who have an open mind towards the digital side of their business.
-They will get the most out of this mini-course & email list.
+Put simply, entrepreneurial knifemakers are those people who will get the most out of this email list that focuses on online marketing.

 This email list for serious knifemakers.
 People who believe that investing in their business is equally as important as selling high-quality knives.